pingbu/LocalInputHook/README.md

 # LocalInputHook
-An example to hook all input event in application.
+An example to hook all input event in an android application.